 To test our ideas, a continuous density HMM based speech recognition engine developed by [11] was used.
-It uses context independent phones as fundamental units where each of them is modeled as a 3 state Markov chain as shown in Figure 1 and the One Pass search algorithm [13].
+It uses context independent phones as fundamental units, with each of them modeled as a 3 state Markov chain, as shown in Figure 4 and the One Pass search algorithm [13].
 A mixture of 10 multidimensional Gaussian distributions with diagonal covariance matrix was used in each state.

-Fig. 1.
+Fig. 4.
 Markov chain for each phone model

-For acoustic parameters, it was used 12 mel-cepstral coefficients together with their first and second derivatives leading to feature vectors of dimension 36.
+As acoustic parameters, 12 mel-cepstral coefficients together with their first and second derivatives were used, leading to feature vectors of dimension 36.
 Finally, to improve the system performance, a bigram language model was applied.